Second Lady or Second Gentleman of the United States: Role in practice

 Douglas Emhoff, husband of Vice President Kamala Harris, became the first second gentleman of the United States when his wife became the first female vice president in 2021.
 He is also the first Jewish person to assume this ceremonial role.
 Emhoff is a law professor at Georgetown University Law Center.
 His priorities in office were advocating for food security across the United States, fighting antisemitism on the international stage, addressing climate change, as well as pushing for equal access to justice.
 He traveled to several countries representing the United States, including France, Germany, Poland, Japan, South Korea, Philippines, Thailand, Ghana, Tanzania, and Zambia among others, having met with heads of state and attended inaugurations and state dinners.

 In 2025 Usha Vance became the first Asian American, Telugu American, and Hindu American second lady when her husband JD Vance became vice president.

-Current living second ladies and gentlemen

-Living second ladies and gentlemen (from oldest to youngest):